- No products in the cart.

 The bee pollen has a history of healing swelling and inflammation.
 Its antioxidant quercetin lowers the production of omega-6 fatty acid, like arachidonic acid.

 Bee pollen antioxidants and anti-inflammatory properties greatly reduce the infection and heal the wounds faster.

 It also has antibacterial property which helps in healing scrapes, cuts, abrasions and burns.

 Bee pollen contains vitamin C and bioflavonoid which helps in enhancing iron absorption.
 It also helps in muscle growth, increases metabolism and longevity due to its high-quality protein and amino acids.

 Many topical products contain bee pollen because it has amino acids and vitamins which protects, regenerate cells and rejuvenate skin.

 The enzymes and co-enzymes present in the bee pollen are considered to be very important and play an important role in the bee pollen to help reduce weight gain.

 There are studies that claim that people who are taking bee pollen are showing good improvement in their hormonal levels and it also restores ovarian which accelerate pregnancy.

 Bee pollen comes in three different forms – granules, capsules, chewable tablets depending on how you want to take it in line with your goals.

 It is recommended that adults can take 20-40g or 3-5 tablespoons per day.
 You can add it to your smoothies or breakfast.

 After the first dose, you can check if you have any bee pollen reaction in your body or allergy.

 If so, you may experience an itchy throat, headache, sweating, runny nose or other allergic symptoms.
 However, don’t worry if you experience this.

 There are some experts who have studied this and found that continued exposure to Bee pollen dosage will strengthen tolerance or re-balance your immune system.

 Therefore taking Bee pollen and increasing its dosage slowly help you tolerate this.
-As a result, you become habituated to enjoy its benefits.
+As a result, you become habituated to enjoying its benefits.

 Even after this, if you feel uncomfortable then go and see a doctor for a quick check-up first.